szczyglis-dev/ultimate-chain-parser/README.md

 **- 1.0.4** - Increased limit if demo mode, documentation fixes.
 (2022-04-22)

-**- 1.2.0** - full dataset sharing added, eraser and splitter plugins are removed (their role is taken over by limiter), added configuration of dataset looks by freely specifying each separator for each dimension (rowset, row, column).
+**- 1.2.0** - Full dataset sharing added, eraser and splitter plugins are removed (their role is taken over by limiter), added configuration of dataset looks by freely specifying each separator for each dimension (rowset, row, column).
 (2022-04-23)

 # Credits